RangerMauve/hypercore-fetch/README.md

 When doing a `GET` on a directory, you will get a directory listing.

-By default it will render out an HTML page with links to files within that directory.
+By default it will return a JSON array of files and folders in that directory.

+You can differentiate a folder from files by the fact that it ends with a `/`.

-You can set the `Accept` header to `application/json` in order to have it return a JSON array with file names.
+You can set the `Accept` header to `text/html` in order to have it return a basic HTML page with links to files and folders in that directory.

 e.g.